randyhoffner/FSND-Proj-6/README.md

 sudo service ssh restart
 ```
 ### When instance is restarted, we cannot SSH in on port 22, and we can therefore no longer use the Lightsail browser interface to SSH.
 We must now SSH in on port 2200, using Mac Terminal or Windows PuTTy.
 ### 10. The Lightsail instance is configured to use the "newkey" key pair, which was created in Lightsail.
-Add downloaded private key "newkey.pem" to the OSX .ssh directory:
+Add downloaded private key "newkey.pem" to the OSX /.ssh/ directory:
   * Open the Home directory
   * With focus on the Home directory, press CMD-SHIFT-G
   * Enter "~/.ssh/" in the "Go to the folder:" dialog box and click GO.